Turn up and go/ Mass Rapid Transit

 1. There is limited opportunity for this option to stimulate growth and activity within Christchurch City.

-2. The size of our regional centres aren't large enough yet for a light rail or a metro style bus service to be cost-effective.
+2. The size of our regional centres isn't large enough yet for a light rail or a metro-style bus service to be cost-effective.

 3. There are fewer people who live within walking distance of a station.
 The majority of Greater Christchurch’s population is located within a 10 km radius of the city centre and this option had fewer stops/stations in this area.